-1Electrical engineering, MGITER 2Electrical engineering, MGITER
+1Electrical engineering, DJMIT

-Abstract - Now a day power quality problem has become a major issue to deal with, in order to maintain quality supply.
-Modern generation greatly depends on electrical energy for improving their life style.
-Modern equipment like computers, electric motors etc. cannot run without electricity.
+Abstract -as we know that Now a day's power requirement is increase day by day .so to produce and transmit the power is big advantage to achive.
+And to maintain the power quality problem has become a major issue to deal with, in order to maintain quality supply.
+Today's instruments or equipment is depends on electrical energy for improving their life style.
+Modern equipment like computer, electric motors etc.it cannot run without electric power.
 In order to improve the performance, the equipment demands quality supply.
-The power quality is affected by various factors of the electrical network.
-Power quality problems such as voltage and frequency variation, harmonic contents affect the performance of electrical utility and shorten its life time.
-Such problem has to be compensated to ensure the quality supply.
-One of the most frequently occurring power quality problems in transmission network is voltage sag/swell.
-Such problems can cause heavy flow of current reduces the life time of the equipment or can cause over voltage affecting the insulation level of the equipment.
+The power quality is mainly affected by many other factors of the electrical power network.
+The power quality problems like, voltage and frequency variation, harmonic contents affect the life of electrical utility and to reduce it's equipment performance.
+One of the most frequently power quality problems in transmission power network is voltage sag and voltage swell.
+This problems can damage heavy flow of current reduces the life time of the equipment or can damage over voltage affecting the insulation level of the equipment.
 Many modern custom devices are present in order to mitigate such problems.
 Among them, Dynamic Voltage Restorer (DVR) is efficient and cost effective.
-In this paper, an overview of DVR and control scheme used to control the DVR is presented.
-The simulation result with the proposed control scheme is also shown.
+In this paper, I include an overview of DVR and it's control scheme in this paper..
+The output result with the proposed control scheme is also shown.